-The railroad thermite welding is a common way of rail welding in the railroad construction.
-The railroad thermite welding is mainly for rail safety.
+The rail thermite welding, also known as railroad thermite welding, is a common way of rail welding in the railroad construction.
+The rail thermite welding is mainly for rail safety.
 The steel rail is usually used as the conductor, light the flux and pour the molten metals at high temperature created by its reaction into the mould, melting the ends of rail and weld them.
 The most common flux is aluminum powder, so thermite welding also called exothermic welding.

 In a word, railroad thermite welding is the rail welding that use chemical reaction heat as heat source.
 The thermite welding has advantages of easy equipment, easy operation and no need of power supply.

 Firstly, before welding, fix the two ends of rails in the casting.

 Secondly, put aluminum powder and iron oxide powder into crucible and heat it.
 After that, the exothermic reducing reaction will be occurred, the ends of rails will be the liquid metal (iron) and slag (AL203).

 Thirdly, the liquid metals flow into the gap between joints and become weld metal, the slag is on the surface of rail.